JordonT98/IBM-Data-Analyst-Capstone-Project/README.md

 Data Wrangling techniques will be used to perform the following tasks:

-Identify duplicate rows in the data frame.

-Remove duplicate rows from the dataframe.

-Find the number of missing values for all columns.

-Find the value counts for the column "Employment".

-Normalize the data using two existing columns.
+Data wrangling techniques will be utilized to achieve the following tasks: Identifying duplicate rows in the dataset, removing duplicate rows from the dataframe, determining the number of missing values for all columns, obtaining the value counts for the "Employment" column, and normalizing the data using two existing columns.

 #### File Names